ibm-cloud-docs/vmware-service/common/vmware-aas-overview.md

 * Unique provider-managed encryption keys per instance with encrypted VMware storage profiles.
 * Single sign-on (SSO) with role-based authentication and authorization from {{site.data.keyword.cloud_notm}} Identity and Access Management (IAM) to VMware Cloud Director.
 * Improved provisioning speed, availability, and resilience.
-* Regional-level High Availability through creating VMware Cloud Director VDCs in multiple data centers in the same region.
+* Regional-level high availability through creating VMware Cloud Director VDCs in multiple data centers in the same region.
 * VMware infrastructure health and patching is managed by {{site.data.keyword.IBM_notm}} Operations up through the hypervisor.
 * Full compatibility to run existing VMware workloads.
 Migration of existing {{site.data.keyword.cloud_notm}}, on-premises or other workloads are fully supported.
 * Create and delete VDCs to deploy VMware workload vApps and virtual machines in VMware Cloud Director.